-The PA Program at Penn State College of Medicine is currently updating many of our policies in light of the current situation understanding the impact this may have on the 2020-2021 applicant pool.
+The PA Program at Penn State College of Medicine has updated its admissions policies in light of COVID-19, understanding this may have impacted candidates applying in the 2021-2022 CAPSA cycle.

 At this time, we have updated our policies as follows:

 - We have never had a minimum GRE requirement and the range of an acceptable score varies.
-We recommend reviewing our class profiles here.
+This can be viewed on our class profiles page.

-- While our grading preference remains taking a letter grade for courses in the Spring 2020 semester, the Penn State PA Admissions Committee has revised its grading policy for courses taken in the Spring 2020 semester to accept Satisfactory or Pass grades in lieu of letter grades for both pre-requisites and other courses.
-Again, our preference is a letter grade, but if your school does not give you the option to take a letter grade we will accept Satisfactory or Pass grades for all courses, including pre-requisites.
+- While our grading preference remains taking a letter grade for courses, the Penn State PA Admissions Committee has revised its grading policy for courses taken in the Spring 2020 and Summer 2020 semester to accept Satisfactory or Pass grades in lieu of letter grades for both pre-requisites and other courses.
+Again, our preference is that a candidate reports a letter grade, but if your school does not give you the option to take a letter grade, we will accept Satisfactory or Pass grades for all courses, including pre-requisites.

 - We have never had a minimum letter grade requirement for individual pre-requisite courses.

-- The Penn State PA Admissions Committee has always accepted online course and labs from regionally accredited institutions; this remains unchanged.
+- The Penn State PA Admissions Committee has always accepted online courses and labs from regionally accredited institutions; this remains unchanged.

 - You will be given the option to detail any academic, professional, personal hardships faced because of COVID-19 by way of an Impact Essay within CASPA.